ChristopheOliveira/BAnAnASpy/README.md

 ## Setup:
 Before run the program for the first time, you need to setup some variables located at the start of 'main()' method.
-No need external programs, you just need some python libraries
+No need of external programs, you just need some python libraries

 ### Libraries to install: